axiom-data-science/portal-docs/how-to/catalog/search-catalog.rst

 To filter search results by tag, select that tag from the list on the left.
 To unfilter search results, click on the ``X`` next to the name of the tag.

-For more information about what kinds of data can be searched from the catalog, please see the :ref:`catalog-overview` page.
+For more information about what kinds of data can be searched from the catalog, please see the :ref:`Catalog Overview <catalog-overview>` page.